intel/media-driver/docs/media_features.md

 # Media Features Summary

 ## Supported Decoding Output Format and Max Resolution
+## Note: Before vaapi version(1.9.0), media driver only allow create 16bit surface for 12bit bitstream decoding, padding bits will be filled with 0 by hw;
+## And after that version, media driver has supported to create both 12bit and 16bit surface for 12bit bitstream decoding.

 | Codec      | Type     | MTL            | DG2/ATSM       | DG1/SG1        | TGLx           | ICL            | KBLx | BXTx | SKL  | BDW  |
 |------------|--------- |----------------|----------------|----------------|----------------|----------------|------|------|------|------|